FREQUENTLY ASKED QUESTIONS

 Q. How do I know where to park with a valid permit?

-A. At the entrance to the parking garage and parking lots there are signs posted with lot designations, acceptable permits.
+A. At the entrance to the parking garage and parking lots there are signs posted with lot designations and/or acceptable permits.

-Q. Can freshman resident obtain a decal to park on campus?
+Q. Can freshman residents obtain a decal to park on campus?

 Q. Where can visitors park on campus?